If you are looking for a specific article or post, use our quick search to help you find it.

 "By the end we were exhausted.
 They came in and for the last six nights before she died we could take a full nights sleep and we knew that she was fine"

-The Irish Hospice Foundation funds a 'nurses for night care service' for people dying with diseases other than cancer.
+The Irish Hospice Foundation funds the 'nurses for night care service' for people dying with diseases other than cancer.
 This service provides nursing care, practical support and reassurance for the person and for their families in the last days of their life.

-Referrals to the service are made by the Specialist Palliative Care home care team.
-Click here for the referral form.
+Referrals to the service are made by your local Specialist Palliative Care home care team.

 Click here to download the referral form for night nursing.